datastackacademy/data-engineering-101/week_2/ep1/README.md

 pip install -r requirements.txt
 ```

+## Tuples and Sets
+There are two Python collection data types: tuples and sets.

+Tuples are an ordered, unchangeable collection that allows duplicate members.
+They're a lot like lists; the main difference is that lists can be changed with methods like `pop()` and `append()`, while tuples cannot.

+Sets are an unordered and unindexed collections that do not allow duplicates.
+They are less commonly used than lists or dicts but still serve an important role.

+Head to notebook '04_sets_and_tuples.ipynb' for more instruction and practice.

+## Collection summary
+Now you know all the basic types of Collections you will encounter in Python.
+These will serve as the building blocks for your future work in data engineering with Python.
+Let's give a quick summary of them so you know what collection to use when a project requires you to store multiple objects:
+- `list` - The simplicity and flexibility of `lists` means you will often use them whenever you simply need to store multiple values.
+As ordered collections, they are great for storing items sequentially, which also makes them great for iteration.
+They are not well suited to finding specific items inside them since there is no labeling on the values.
+- `dict` - These are great any time you want to store labeled values for future use, which happens often.
+They are often used to store configuration information because of this feature.
+They are also great for iterating over and allow you to check the label before performing certain actions as well.
+Additionally as of Python 3.7, the items can be iterated over in the order they were added, similar to a list.
+- `tuple` - an ordered, unchangeable set of values.
+Tuples will show up most often in return values from functions.
+Their more rigid structure is well suited to functions interacting with each other; if you expect a specific number of returned values, a `tuple` won't let you down.
+- `set` - probably the least frequently used collection type but they have utility when you want to keep unique values and/or check if an input is in a specific set of values.
+You won't use them often, but every once in a while, they'll be exactly what is needed.

+## Exercises
 Once you're done with the notebooks, head to the `exercises` folder for more practice.

 ## Goals for Today